 On the eve of Petritag (St. Peter’s Day), on 21 February, the Frisians on Rømø and in North Frisia hold

-traditional festive balls with traditional Biike burning
+traditional festive balls with traditional Biike burning.

-- whether German, Danish, Schleswig-Holstein, or Frisian - is rare in Germany on
+The display of the flag - whether German, Danish, Schleswig-Holstein, or Frisian - is rare in Germany on

 private property.
 In Denmark, however, the Dannebrog is also hoisted on private occasions - other national